How to create a custom event API call

 2

-Create an API Call
+Create an API call

 Use a JSON snippet like the following to build a password reset request API call: